singator/grouper/mytesting/paper.md

 # Discussion

-While it seems as though the improvement proffered in both applications above is minimal, the reader should be aware that manual allocation is extremely arduous.
-For the data science course involving sub-groups, it typically takes a week or more to carry out the process manually.
+While it seems as though the improvement proffered in both applications above is minimal, the reader should note that manual allocation is extremely arduous.
+For the data science course, manual assignment typically takes a week or more.
 With `grouper`, it only takes 2 minutes!
-Using it will allow the educator time to focus more on course content and student guidance.
+Using it allows the educator time to focus more on course content and student guidance.

 # References